douchuan/jvm/README.md

+Have a great goal is a very important thing, such as Moon Landing.
+What is the meaning of this plan?
+That's the process of achieving this goal, the produce of industry and technology.

-Sun is a great company, in the era of the c++, they created JVM & HotSpot.
+Sun is a great company, in the era of C++, they created JVM & HotSpot.

-Now, we have Rust, a better tool, let’s see, whether we can remake JVM.
+Now, we have Rust, a better tool, let’s remake JVM!
+To explore the limits of Rust, then break through the limit.

-## Overview

-The project is built with a month's holiday.
-It's a special holiday!

 Pay tribute to  frontline medical staff!
 Thank you for your contribution to the fight against the epidemic.